-The NAV of the Fund is expected to rise as a result of any downward price movement in the Fund's short positions in DX Contracts.
+The NAV of the Fund is expected to rise as a result of any upward price movement in the Fund's long positions in the DX Contracts.

-If the price of the Fund's short positions in DX Contracts decreases, the NAV of the Fund will increase.
-If the price of the Fund's short positions in DX Contracts increases, the NAV of the Fund will decrease.
-Therefore, the investment experience of investors who plan to invest in the Fund will depend inversely upon the price movements of the Fund's short positions in its DX Contracts.
+If the price of the Fund's long positions in DX Contracts increases, the NAV of the Fund will increase.
+If the price of the Fund's long positions in DX Contracts decreases, the NAV of the Fund will decrease.
+Therefore, the investment experience of investors who plan to invest in the Fund will depend upon the price movements of the Fund's long positions in its DX Contracts.
 The Fund may become unprofitable in the future if the price of the DX Contracts moves in an adverse direction.

-Certain investors who decide to invest in both the Fund and the Invesco DB US Dollar Index Bullish Fund ("UUP") may, nevertheless, suffer losses if the investor's investment mix between the Fund and UUP is biased in one direction and the market price of the DX Contracts moves in an adverse direction.
-Additionally, investors should not invest in equal amounts in both the Fund and UUP simultaneously.
+Certain investors who decide to invest in both the Fund and the Invesco DB US Dollar Index Bearish Fund (''UDN'') may, nevertheless, suffer losses if the investor's investment mix between the Fund and UDN is biased in one direction and the market price of the DX Contracts moves in an adverse direction.
+Additionally, investors should not invest in equal amounts in both the Fund and UDN simultaneously.
 The net effect of such an investment will be the sum of the Treasury Income, the Money Market Income and T-Bill ETF Income, less fees and expenses.